abadpablo/AutomatedTMaze/README.md

 In the Stl files folder you can find the STL files ready for printing in a filament 3D printer machine.

 In the Autodesk fusion files you can find the Eagle/Autodesk fusion files.
-Inside it there is a .zip folder ("Maze.zip") that is the one you want to upload into the PCBwway webpage (https://www.pcbway.es/) for fabrication.
+Inside it there is a .zip folder ("Maze.zip") that is the one you want to upload into the PCBway webpage (https://www.pcbway.es/) for fabrication.
+When receiving the PCB file,

 ## Components